SamOBrienOlinger/SamOBrienOlinger/README.md

 ---

 ## About Me
-I build people-first, accessible web experiences informed by a background in public policy, sociology and social research.
-I transitioned into software development through Code Institute (Diploma in Full Stack Software Development — Advanced Front End) and apply a research-driven, inclusive approach to product design and implementation.
+people-first, accessible web experiences informed by a background in public policy, sociology and social research.
+I transitioned into software development through Code Institute (Diploma in Full Stack Software Development -Advanced Front End) and apply a research-driven, inclusive approach to product design and implementation.

 My experience includes:
 - Software development (front-end focus, full‑stack projects)